Knowledge Base

 The media element would be output using the standard media layout selected in the UI.

-If you needed to enforce a specific alternate Media layout you can use the mediaID Helper alongside the media Helper to do so.
+If you needed to enforce a specific alternate Media layout you can pass the mediaID Helper into the media Helper as a subexpression to do so.

 It would work like: